Conor Moss

 About

-Conor was appointed as Professor of Work-Based Learning at Sheffield Hallam University (SHU) in August 2021 in recognition of his contribution to employability and work-based learning.
-He is an accomplished academic with over 20 years’ experience in Higher Education having started his academic career working in Business Schools specialising in strategic management, leadership development and organisational development.
+Conor was appointed Dean of the College of Business, Technology and Engineering and Dean of Sheffield Business School at Sheffield Hallam University in 2022.
+He is one of the UK’s leading academic practitioners of work-based learning provision and embedded curriculum models for employability.
+Conor is an accomplished academic with over 20 years’ experience in Higher Education having started his academic career working in Business Schools, specialising in strategic management, leadership and organisational development.
+In 2021 he was appointed Professor of Work-Based Learning at Sheffield Hallam in recognition of his contribution to employability and work-based learning.

 Teaching